SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 * If you are still unsure where to place the folder, the root of the drive your games are installed on is usually the best option.
 For example C:/NucleusCo-op.

-### 7.- Nucleus Co-op doesn't launch, how do I fix it?
+### 7.- Nucleus Co-op doesn't launch/takes very long to open, how do I fix it?

 Here are a few things you can try:

 *  Try updating your Microsoft.net framework, and install/reinstall Visual C++ 2010-2017, 2015-2019 Redistributable (both x86 and x64).

 * Make sure your antivirus program or windows defender is not blocking Nucleus Co-op or deleting any of its files.

+* Set the `SplashScreen_On=true` line to false in the Settings.ini config inside Nucleus files.

 * Restart your PC, and try again.